microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Mac.md

 > **Note**
 >
-> * The Microsoft [Graph PowerShell modules](https://www.powershellgallery.com/packages/Microsoft.Graph) are required to proceed this option.
+> * The [Graph PowerShell module](https://www.powershellgallery.com/packages/Microsoft.Graph) is required to proceed this option.
 If you do not have this module installed, 'Unified Labeling Support Tool' will try to install it from PowerShell Gallery.
 > * You must log in with the corresponding [Microsoft 365](https://www.microsoft.com/en-us/microsoft-365) user account for which you want to check the license details.

 ### [Z] COMPRESS LOGS / -CompressLogs <a name="compress-logs"></a>